 Our Analysis and Test Results

-The One4Life has one of the lowest crash test analyses results in the group with disappointing results for the chest sensor data and better than average HIC results.
+The One4Life has one of the lowest crash test analysis results in our best convertible car seat review, with disappointing results for the chest sensor data and better than average HIC results.
 We tested this car seat without the Anti-Rebound Bar, as that is how it came when purchased.
 Each seat in this review meets or exceeds the federal safety guidelines in the FMVSS 213.
 This Britax has lower results than most of the other Britax options in this review.
-We commission our crash tests using the same guidelines and the same facility used by the National Highway Traffic Safety Administration (NHTSA).
+We commission our crash tests using the same guidelines and facilities used by the National Highway Traffic Safety Administration (NHTSA).

 The graphs provided above include the actual test data with the Britax in black and the top-performing seat results in green for comparison purposes.
-The Clek Foonf is has with the least amount of G-forces for the chest clip with a 33 while the One4Life result is 56 (max allowable is 60).
-The One4Life HIC result is 399 where the max allowed is 1000 and the best the Britax Allegiance with a 186.
+The Clek Foonf has the least amount of G-forces for the chest clip with a 33, while the One4Life result is 56 (max allowable is 60).
+The One4Life HIC result is 399, where the max allowed is 1000, and the best is the Britax Allegiance with a 186.

 Ease of Install - LATCH

-The One4Life is easy to install using LATCH and earned one of the highest results in the group with only a couple of seat offering easier installation, including the Britax Boulevard ClickTight ARB with perfect scores for all installation methods.
+The One4Life is easy to install using LATCH and earned one of the highest results in the group, with only a couple of seats offering easier installation, including the Britax Boulevard ClickTight ARB with perfect scores for all installation methods.

 This Britax has the push-button connection (above left) we prefer and a strap that is easy to tighten without much effort.
-Parents can check the installation angle of the seat using the visual indicators (above right) on the side of the seat, which are straightforward and simple to read.
+Parents can check the installation angle of the seat using the visual indicators (above right) on the side of the seat, which is straightforward to read.

-The angle on this seat can be adjusted using a push-button on the base of the seat.
+The angle on this seat can be adjusted using a push-button on the seat's base.
 This button works well but is sort of awkward compared to those with a pull lever.

 Ease of Install - Belt

 Installing the One4Life is simple with the vehicle belt and earned the same result here as it did for the LATCH connection.
-The seat stays out of the way leaving it open to thread the belt.
+The seat bottom stays out of the way, leaving it open to thread the belt.

-Rear-facing (above left) is super easy and totally painless proposition.
-Forward-facng (above right) is somewhat more difficult as you have to thread the belt through smaller holes, but still very straightforward and simple.
+Rear-facing installation (above left) is a super easy and totally painless proposition.
+Forward-facing (above right) is somewhat more difficult as you have to thread the belt through smaller holes but still straightforward.

 Ease of Use

-The buckle and chest clip are easy enough to operate though they can be somewhat stiff.
-The harness is easy to tighten and release with a strap that moves smoothly and a button that is easy to find and push.
+The buckle and chest clip are easy enough to operate though somewhat stiff.
+The harness is easy to tighten and release with a smooth strap and a button that is easy to find and push.

 LATCH and Manual Storage

 The LATCH connectors stow in the seat back sort of wadded up and shoved in (above left).
 It does keep the straps out of the way, even if it isn't artfully executed.
 The manual stores behind a fabric flap under the main padding of the seatback (above right).
 It seems fairly contained, but it could potentially get soiled if there is a significant vomiting incident or spilled drink.

 The cover on this seat comes off surprisingly easily.
-It tucks under the edges of the seat and is four pieces which makes for easier removal and replacement and also means you can remove just the part that is dirty if your mess is isolated to a single area.
-Unfortunately, the fabric is hand wash and line dry only, which can be time-consuming both in the effort and dry time.
+It tucks under the edges of the seat and is four pieces, making for easier removal and replacement and also means you can remove just the part that is dirty if your mess is isolated to a single area.
+Unfortunately, the fabric is hand wash and line dry only, which can be time-consuming both in effort and dry time.
 Handwash always feels shortsighted in children's products, especially for a car seat that gets a lot of action.